asad2011ai/image_segmentation/README.md

 ![sidewalk image segmetation](https://user-images.githubusercontent.com/88252108/176421095-03ba9f8b-b543-4fdb-8608-e7e43f6a8dbe.png)

 # comparison Graph for training and validation loss
-from these graph we can see that our best training model is exit between 270 to 280 epochs
+from these graph we can see that our best training model is exist between 270 to 280 epochs

 # training loss graph
 ![training_loss](https://user-images.githubusercontent.com/88252108/176432770-554eb706-d09d-4cc7-8a04-715e545d2ddf.jpg)